b3326023/Deep_Calculator/README.md

 - Use Jupyter notebook to write the code as well as the explanation and my report.
 - In the experiment:
 1. compared the performance of the different number of neurons.
-2. compared the accuracy changes with the increase of training epochs.
+2. compared the accuracy changes with the increasing of training epochs.

 ## Report File:
 - Adder: [Neural_Adder.ipynb](https://nbviewer.jupyter.org/github/b3326023/Deep_Calculator/blob/master/Neural_Adder.ipynb)